🎁 GIFT VOUCHERS AVAILABLE 🎁

 Or Thursdays, as the day is aligned with the planet Jupiter, the jolliest and giving planet of the zodiac.

-Some folks may consult the Tong Shu for an auspicious date.
+Some folks may consult the Tong Shu (Chinese Almanac) for an auspicious date.
 Obviously these dates fluctuate annually.
 So avoiding days with an over all inauspicious energy are best practice.
 Or ‘demolition’ or ‘destruction’ ruled days as well.

 Depending on your chosen form of decoration, especially if it includes plants; then certain specimens are picked on specific days (see more under next heading).